cloudmesh-community/book/chapters/prg/python-install.md

 you can put this command in your `.bashrc` or `.bash_profile` files so you do not forget to activate it.
 Instructions for this can be found in our lesson on Linux `bashrc`.

+##### Exercises

+E.Python.Install.0:

+> Write installation instructions for an operating system of your choice
+> and add to this documentation.

+E.Python.Install.1:

+> Replicate the steps to install pyenv, so you can type in ENV2 and ENV3 in your
+> terminals to switch between python 2 and 3.

+E.Python.Install.3:

+> Why do you not want to use generally anaconda for cloud computing?
+> WHen is it oc to use anaconda?

 [^1]: check for the newest version